 I love this beet cake for several reasons: First, one of the primary ingredients, beets, makes this a “healthy” dessert.
 Next, you make a ganache and add it to the cake before baking.
 Lastly, if you use vegan chocolate chips, the cake is 100% vegan and still super-rich and delicious.
 Win, win, win, right?

 Read my story about shopping for produce in Italy or…Jump to Recipe

 One of things I love most about travel is delving into a different culture and, if possible, going beyond the role of tourist.
-One way I like to mingle with local folks is grocery shopping far away from tourist areas.
-I like to tell myself that I’m fitting in just like a local.
-I probably stick out like a sore thumb, but it makes me feel good to try.
+Mingling with local folks at the grocery shopping far away from tourist areas can be lots of fun.

 Grocery shopping at home is sometimes an unwelcomed chore, but going marketing in Italy is a very pleasurable experience, most of the time.
 I still remember my first time in a supermarket in Italy.
 It was Conad supermercato, comparable to Safeway; a neighborhood market.
 I had my little cloth shopping bag, my list, and I was going to make dinner in my Air B&B. Just like I lived there.